Retirement Terms (A to Z)

 An Uncrystallised Fund Pension Lump Sum (UFPLS) is a lump sum withdrawn directly from a pension before being crystallised, for example, before any income has been drawn.
 25% of the amount withdrawn is paid tax-free, the remainder is taxable at the individual’s marginal rate of income tax.

-Sometimes known as annuity protection or capital protection, value protection protects a chosen percentage of the annuity purchase price, so that when the annuitant dies, the protected amount, less any payments already made, is paid as lump sum to a beneficiary or beneficiaries.
-If a joint annuity is being set up, the lump sum can be selected to be paid on the death of the annuitant, or on the death of the last survivor (please check with your product provider as the options offered can vary) .
-When working out the value protection payment, all income payments already paid are taken into account.
-If at least the chosen percentage has already been received, no value protection payment is due.
+Sometimes known as annuity protection or capital protection.
+Value protection protects a chosen percentage of the annuity purchase price, so that when the annuitant dies, the protected amount (less any payments already made) is paid as lump sum to a beneficiary or beneficiaries.
+If a joint annuity is being set up, the lump sum can be selected to be paid on the death of the annuitant, or on the death of the last survivor (please check with your product provider as the options offered can vary).
+When working out the value protection payment, the value of all income payments already paid would be removed from the value protection payment.
+If at least the chosen percentage has already been received as income, no value protection payment is due.